-"EQA is a quality assurance designation that identifies BC public and private post-secondary institutions that have met or exceeded provincial government recognized quality assurance standards and offer consumer protection.
-EQA provides one standard provincial seal that can be recognised globally as symbol of quality.
+"EQA is a quality assurance designation that identifies BC public and private postsecondary institutions that have met or exceeded provincial government recognized quality assurance standards and offer consumer protection.
+EQA provides one standard provincial seal that can be recognized globally as symbol of quality.